 I think the first step is working out how much time you need and have, which will vary considerably from person to person.
 Given the breadth of knowledge required, I would have struggled to ‘cram’ at the last minute.
 Instead, I opted for slow and steady preparation that allowed me time to cover the relevant material at a manageable pace whilst working and enjoying life, which paid off in the end.

 I sat down in October, got an overview of the topics I would need to cover, and made a rough revision timetable.
-I ‘properly’ starting revising at the end of October 2021, which gave me just under three months to prepare.
-I decided to split up the 12 CPS topic areas and aimed to revise two topic areas a week plus some PD.
+I ‘properly’ starting revising at the end of October, which gave me just under three months to prepare.
+I decided to split up the 12 CPS topic areas and aimed to revise two topic areas a week plus some time on the SJT / PD.
 At the time I was working a busy rota and I would fit in studying on my days off, before or after work, and occasionally at work when there was a quiet moment.
 Things didn’t always go to plan and some weeks I wasn’t able to get any study time in.
 Starting my revision as early as I could and having some flexibility in my revision timetable helped me to keep on track.
 I had read online that some recommended setting aside at least 3 months to prepare; whilst I imagine the more time the better, I think it really depends on how much time you realistically have in the lead up to the exam and how you like to revise.
 For me 3 months was ample time to prepare well, work and continue doing what I love…swimming in the sea.

 By mid-December I had revised most of the topic areas at a basic level and spent the final month before the exam doing as many questions as possible, honing my knowledge of the clinical topic areas, doing mock exams and recapping my revision notes, particularly my weaker areas.
 This helped me to feel reasonably prepared and to reduce last minute exam panic.